Law Enforcement Steps Up Patrols during Holiday Season

 By Hank Russell

-The Suffolk County Sheriff’s Office has announced that there will be enhanced DWI patrols on the roads during the holiday season.
+The Suffolk County Sheriff’s Office and the New York State Police (NYSP) announced that there will be enhanced DWI patrols on the roads during the holiday season.

 Deputy Sheriffs will be increasing their DWI patrols for the Christmas holiday through New Year’s Eve to ensure roadways remain safe as residents ring in the New Year.
 Suffolk County Sheriff Errol D. Toulon, Jr. said its DWI Enforcement Team has made a record number of DWI arrests this year with 311 arrests to date.
 Included in the arrests so far are 48 aggravated DWI charges (the defendant had a blood alcohol content of .18 or higher), 16 arrests involving drivers with prior DWI convictions, 21 arrests involving impairment by drugs and two Leandra’s Law arrests.